0jas0jas/ChatBot-Tutorial/README.md

    You'll notice some code from our previous program.
 This IS actually a whole discord bot which will say "Hello!" if you say "$hello".
 The "your token here" is where you secret token goes that you got while making this discord bot on their website.

 2. Now the task remains to merge our previously made AI chatbot to this discord bot.
-HMMMMMHHHHH.
 Okay, let's try THIS:
 ```py
 small_talk = [
   "yo",